Common Pleas Court Jurors

 Your summons to report for jury duty will indicate the location, Judge, date and time you are to report for service.
 It is important that you follow the instructions on the summons.
 If you have any questions, call the Jury Commission office at 1-877-354-9620.

 In case of inclement weather, please call the jury office to obtain information related to any closing or delay.

-You will be paid $20.00 for each half day of service and $40.00 for each full day of service.
-The Clerk of Courts keeps a record of your jury duty and a check will be issued approximately two weeks after your service is complete.
+You will be paid $40.00 for each day of service.
+A check will be issued approximately two weeks after your service is complete.
 Check with your personnel department to find out what your company policy is regarding jury duty.
 Procedures vary and in most cases depend on specific circumstances.
 Work certificates to employers will be provided on your day(s) of service if requested.